George Mason University: 20th century

+21st century

-Dr. Ángel Cabrera officially took office on July 1, 2012.
-Both Cabrera and the board were well aware that Mason was part of a rapidly changing academia, full of challenges to the viability of higher education.
-In a resolution on August 17, 2012, the board asked Dr. Cabrera to create a new strategic vision that would help Mason remain relevant and competitive in the future.
+Following Merten's retirement in 2012, Ángel Cabrera was appointed the university's sixth president on July 1, 2012.

+In a resolution on August 17, 2012, the board asked Cabrera to create a new strategic vision that would help Mason remain relevant and competitive in the future.
 The drafting of the Vision for Mason, from conception to official outline, created a new mission statement that defines the university.

-On March 25, 2013, university president Ángel Cabrera held a press conference to formally announce the university's decision to leave the Colonial Athletic Association to join the Atlantic 10 Conference (A-10).
-The announcement came just days after the Board of Visitors' approval of the university's Vision document that Dr. Cabrera had overseen.
-Mason began competition in the A-10 during the 2013–2014 academic year, and Mason's association with the institutions that comprise the A-10 started a new chapter in Mason athletics, academics, and other aspects of university life.
+On March 25, 2013, Cabrera held a press conference to announce the university's decision to leave the Colonial Athletic Association to join the Atlantic 10 Conference (A-10).
+The announcement came just days after the Board of Visitors' approval of the university's vision document that Cabrera had overseen.
+Mason began competition in the A-10 during the 2013–2014 academic year.
 The Chronicle of Higher Education listed Mason as one of the "Great Colleges to Work For" from 2010 to 2014.
 The Washington Post listed Mason as one of the "Top Workplaces" in 2014.

 The WorldatWork Alliance for Work-Life Progress awarded Mason the Seal of Distinction in 2015.
 The AARP listed Mason as one of the Best Employers for Workers Over 50 in 2013.
 Phi Beta Kappa established a chapter at the university in 2013.

 In 2018, a Freedom of Information Act lawsuit revealed that conservative donors, including the Charles Koch Foundation and Federalist Society, were given direct influence over faculty hiring decisions at the university's law and economics schools.
 GMU President Ángel Cabrera acknowledged that the revelations raised questions about the university's academic integrity and pledged to prohibit donors from sitting on faculty selection committees in the future.

-Dr. Ángel Cabrera resigned his position on July 31, 2019, and became president of Georgia Tech.
+Cabrera resigned his position on July 31, 2019, to become president of Georgia Tech.
 Following Cabrera's resignation, Anne B. Holton served as interim president until June 30, 2020.

-On February 24, 2020, the Board of Visitors appointed Gregory Washington as the eighth president.
-He started at George Mason on July 1, 2020.
+On February 24, 2020, the Board of Visitors appointed Gregory Washington as the university's eighth president, and he assumed that role on July 1, 2020.
 Washington is the university's first African-American president.

-On March 23, 2020, George Mason shifted to exclusively online instruction during the COVID pandemic.
-Hybrid instruction occurred for the Fall 2020, Spring 2021, and Fall 2021 semesters.
-The university offered a combination of online and in-person instruction.
+On March 23, 2020, George Mason shifted to exclusively online instruction during the COVID-19 pandemic.
+Hybrid instruction occurred during the Fall 2020, Spring 2021, and Fall 2021 semesters during which the university offered a combination of online and in-person instruction.

+Mild unrest occurred on George Mason's campus in the aftermath of the October 7, 2023 attack of Hamas on Israel and the resulting war.
+Statements denouncing antisemitism and Islamophobia were made by the Office of the President.
+An encampment on nearby George Washington University's campus was organized in part by George Mason students.

+In August of 2025, the Department of Education found that university President, Gregory Washington, had unlawfully discriminated when hiring employees in the name of "diversity, equity and inclusion."